-The first question we must ask is whether this film is a sequel, a remake or a reboot; ostensibly this is a remake as it take place years after the original with the James Donahue (James Allen McCune), brother of the missing Heather from the first film, looking to find out what happened to his sisters all those years ago.
-It also could be considered a remake as it basically covers the exact same ground as The Blair Witch Project did all those years ago, many plot points beat for beat, and only adding few additionally elements to avoid plagiarism charges.
-But mostly it’s a reboot because with the end of the Saw movies, and the Paranormal Activity series having run out of steam, Lionsgate Studios desperately needed a new franchise.
+The first question we must ask is whether this film is a sequel, a remake or a reboot; ostensibly this is a remake as it takes place years after the original with James Donahue (James Allen McCune), the brother of the missing Heather from the first film, looking to find out what happened to his sisters all those years ago.
+It also could be considered a remake as it basically covers the exact same ground as The Blair Witch Project did all those years ago, with many plot points beat for beat and only adding a few additional elements to avoid plagiarism charges.
+But mostly it’s a reboot because with the end of the Saw movies, and the Paranormal Activity series has run out of steam, Lionsgate Studios desperately needed a new franchise.

-When the group learn Lane has never been this far into the forest, and during their first night hat he was also is responsible for hanging those creepy stick figures around the camp, he and Talia are sent packing, but then later that night they show up back at the camp claiming that for them five days have passed, not the one day our core group has experienced, and worse is that it has been actually five “nights” with no sunrise.
-It was at this moment I finally became invested in the film, an entity with this kind of power opens up all kinds of possibilities, but then it immediately devolved into people running into the dark screaming in panic and any hope that this film could turn things around vanished.
+When the group learns Lane has never been this far into the forest, and during their first night that he was also responsible for hanging those creepy stick figures around the camp, he and Talia are sent packing, but then later that night they show up back at the camp claiming that for them, five days have passed, not the one day our core group has experienced, and worse is that it has been actually five “nights” with no sunrise.
+It was at this moment I finally became invested in the film, an entity with this kind of power opens up all kinds of possibilities, but then it immediately devolved into people running into the darkness screaming in panic and any hope that this film could turn things around vanished.

 Blair Witch (2016)